Public Housing Frequently Asked Questions

 A: No, felonies do not immediately make applicants ineligible.
 Low-Income Public Housing applicants will be screened for tenant suitability.
-We review criminal activity related to drug, disturbance and/or violent activity documented through police reports, landlord references or convictions.
+We review criminal activity related to drug, disturbance and/or violent activity documented through police reports, landlord references and convictions.
 This will include credit, landlord reference, and criminal background checks.
 (Criminal background checks are requested for all residents 16 years or older as part of the full application.)
 Sex offenders under lifetime registration requirements are disqualified under federal law.

 Reasons for disqualification include, but are not limited to:

 - Drug or alcohol related activities or evictions,

 - Gang related activity,